OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - when changing privilege level (step-up authentication).
 Try to use the former one (hence with a lower authorization level) to access the privileged part of the application.
 - by trying to re-use a session ID after logging out.

+To verify the session timeout:

+1. Log into the application.
+2. Perform a couple of operations that require authentication inside the application.
+3. Leave the application idle until the session expires (for testing purposes, a reasonable timeout can be configured, and amended later in the final version)

 Also, the [OWASP Testing Guide](https://www.owasp.org/index.php/Testing_for_Session_Management "OWASP Testing Guide V4 (Testing for Session Management)") should be consulted for more session management test cases.

 #### References